 Television became a new center of home life, as well as cultural life.

 With the proliferation of television sets and broadcasting came programs and advertising in the form of commercials to pay for them.
 Television became a new center of home life, as well as cultural life.
 Television news added a new, visual dimension to sharing information.
 The televised presidential debates between Senator John F. Kennedy and Vice President Richard Nixon showed the power of the medium to influence viewers, when Nixon’s appearance, as much as his performance, shaped the television audience’s reaction.

 Learn more about the rich tradition of innovation in America

 The Smithsonian has a rich collection of the artifacts of television history, from the iconic stopwatch of “60 Minutes”, to Fonzie’s leather jacket from “Happy Days”, to the judges’ desk from the musical talent show “American Idol”.
 The last of these represents the trend that brings us full circle of the growth and changes in the history of television.
 In reality television shows, the audience is asked to participate by voting.
 One of the ways to vote is by sending in a cell phone text message, a short, almost-telegraphic form of communication.
 Mass communication and personal communications merge in determining the outcome of a television show, an amazing, if refracted, illustration of our absorption with grassroots democracy.

 Common Questions About the History of Electronic Communication

-The telegraph is both the oldest invention and one of the few from that time that are still around.
-It was invented between 1830 and 1840 and most often attributed to Samuel Morse, though there were many inventors working with him on it.
+The telegraph is both the oldest invention and one of the few from that time that is still around.
+It was invented between 1830 and 1840 and most often attributed to Samuel Morse, though many inventors were working with him on it.

 Amazon Listens to Random Echo Owners’ Alexa Commands